 2. Physical Activities

-The people who are lazy and inactive physically have high chances of developing osteoporosis compared to the people who are active physically through regular exercises, walks, etc. Sedentary lifestyle leads to less movements of body and bones.
-It leads to various problems like obesity and bone health issues, etc. On the contrary, people who lead an active life and perform regular exercise are less prone to excess weight gain and bone related problems.
+The people who are lazy and inactive physically have high chances of developing osteoporosis compared to the people who are active physically through regular exercises, walks, etc. A sedentary lifestyle leads to fewer movements of the body and bones.
+It leads to various problems like obesity and bone health issues, etc. On the contrary, people who lead an active life and perform regular exercise are less prone to excess weight gain and bone-related problems.

 4. Gender Matters Too!